JoshPeterson1997/hello-world/README.md

 # hello-world
 My first repository

-Hello Humans!
+Hello People!

-I like different code languages and I am quite eager to learn more about coding.
+I have used HTML, CSS, Java and VS code before but I am quite eager to learn more about javascript.
-It usually ranges between repositories, branches, visual studio code and lots more.
+I am also taking this class to complete it towards my associates degree.